Nessjk/nessjk/README.md

 ### Hi there 👋

-I'm Tony, half-English and half- Italian, but produced in France. 🇫🇷
+I'm Tony, half-English and half-Italian, but produced in France. 🇫🇷

-I eat code for breakfast lunch and diner, luckily it’s 0 calories.
+I eat code for breakfast, lunch, and dinner, luckily it’s 0 calories.

-I've been in tech for while now, moving through Sales, Product and Engineering.
+I've been in tech for a while now, moving through Sales, Product, and Engineering.
 I co-founded my first tech startup at the non-ripe age of 25.
-Since, I matured into a full stack developer and worked on complex applications and websites.
+Since I matured into a full-stack developer and worked on complex applications and websites.

 ## My Skill Set